-Let’s get straight to the point, you know Repossessed Houses for Sale offer lots of potential for your property investments…
+Let’s get straight to the point, you know Repossessed Houses & Distress Properties that are for Sale offer lots of potential for your property investments…

 But the secret is in knowing how to find them right?

 Below I will show you how….

 Mortgage companies often try to hide the fact that they are selling repossessed houses as they feel it may devalue the property and lead to a lower sale.

 This is misguided though in my opinion as often when buyers know it’s a repossession it can generate a lot more interest and push up prices (good old supply and demand)

 But until mortgage companies have a change of heart it can be difficult to spot which sales are repossessions unless you know where to look.

 This is where I would like to help you and give you the upper hand in your property search, to help guide you on how to find repossessed properties for sale.